CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module INF.4 IT- cabling.md

 ** Emergency Preparedness **

 If increased availability requirements are met, the wiring, including the external connections, if applicable, should be designed redundantly so that damage in a single location can not lead to total failure of all subscriber lines.
-Redundancy of the connection between buildings and within a building may be necessary (see INF.4.M12 Redundancy for the wiring).
+For this purpose redundancy of the connection between buildings and within a building may be necessary (see INF.4.M12 Redundancy for the wiring).

 2 measures
 -----------